Quickstart — stand up a coalition

 Do not invent stable ids locally.
 Always use the per-

-citizen operator’s authoritative value.
-A per-citizen
+member operator’s authoritative value.
+A per-member

 operator’s stable id that cannot be reproduced from its

-published Config definition is a citizen-level issue;
+published Config definition is a member-level issue;

 do not paper over it in the coalition.